clojurists-together/clojuriststogether.org/content/news/2022/february-2022-monthly-update.md

 ---
 title: "February 2022 Monthly Update"
-date: 2022-04-02T03:30:00+08:00
+date: 2022-03-08T05:30:00+08:00
+summary: Read the first update from one of our 2022 Q1 projects Clojure-LSP, and the updates from the remaining 2021 projects Malli and our long term projects with Michiel Borkent, Dragan Djuric, Thomas Heller, David Nolen, and Nikita Prokopov
 author: Alyssa Parado
-summary: Read the first update from one of our 2022 Q1 projects Clojure-LSP, the updates from the remaining 2021 projects: Malli, and the updates from our long term projects with Michiel Borkent, Dragan Djuric, Thomas Heller, David Nolen, and Nikita Prokopov.
 ---

 ## Clojure LSP